Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Stable equivalences and Reedy stable equivalences

 \section{Stable equivalences and Reedy stable equivalences}

-In order to better understand the notion of Reedy stable equivalences of Theorem $\ref{modelrep}$ we now look for a description as simple as possible for the class of stable equivalences in $\Mod(R)$, when $R$ is a quasi-Frobenius ring.
+In order to better understand the notion of Reedy stable equivalences of Theorem~\ref{modelrep} we now look for a description as simple as possible for the class of stable equivalences in $\Mod(R)$, when $R$ is a quasi-Frobenius ring.
+This is already known; for the reader convenience we provide elementary proofs, see Corollary~\ref{stableeq}.

 \begin{proposition} Let $R$ be a quasi-Frobenius ring.
-A morphism $f\colon M\to N$ in $\Mod(R)$ is a stable fibration if and only if there exists an injective/projective $R$-module $P$ such that $f$ is the composition $M\stackrel{\cong}{\to} N\oplus P \to N$, where $N\oplus P\to N$ is the natural projection and $M\stackrel{\cong}{\to} N\oplus P$ is an isomorphism of $R$-modules.
+A morphism $f\colon M\to N$ in $\Mod(R)$ is a stable fibration if and only if there exists an injective/projective $R$-module $P$ such that $f$ is the composition $M\xrightarrow{\cong} N\oplus P \to N$, where $N\oplus P\to N$ is the natural projection and $M\xrightarrow{\cong} N\oplus P$ is an isomorphism of $R$-modules.

-Dually, a morphism $f\colon M\to N$ in $\Mod(R)$ is a stable cofibration if and only if there exists an injective/projective $R$-module $J$ such that $f$ is the composition $M\hookrightarrow M\oplus J \stackrel{\cong}{\to} N$, where $M\hookrightarrow M\oplus J$ is the natural inclusion and $M\oplus J\stackrel{\cong}{\to} N$ is an isomorphism of $R$-modules. \begin{proof} Suppose $f\colon M\to N$ in $\Mod(R)$ is a stable fibration.
-By Theorem $\ref{Mark}$ it is surjective and hence $f$ fits into a short exact sequence
+Dually, a morphism $f\colon M\to N$ in $\Mod(R)$ is a stable cofibration if and only if there exists an injective/projective $R$-module $J$ such that $f$ is the composition $M\hookrightarrow M\oplus J \xrightarrow{\cong} N$, where $M\hookrightarrow M\oplus J$ is the natural inclusion and $M\oplus J\xrightarrow{\cong} N$ is an isomorphism of $R$-modules. \begin{proof} Suppose $f\colon M\to N$ in $\Mod(R)$ is a stable fibration.
+By Theorem~\ref{Mark} it is surjective and hence $f$ fits into a short exact sequence

 in $\Mod(R)$.
 Now, $N$ is cofibrant and then the diagram of solid arrows